Unlucky 13 (Plus 100): The Coronation of the Last Russian Tsar

 Nicholas’ disastourous choice to go to the war front to led the Russian army was the final nail in his coffin as Tsar, as he left Tsarina Alexandra in charge in St Petersburg.
 During a war against Germany, the Russians had grown to dislike, and even hate, Alexandra due to her German heritage (she was born HGDH Princess Alix of Hesse and by Rhine).
 The Tsar was at the front for approximately eighteen months before the February Revolutiom saw his Generals advise him to abdicate the throne, which he did for himself and his son.
 Grand Duke Mikhail, Nicholas’ brother, declined the throne, bringing an end to the 304 year old Romanov dynasty.

-This thread provides discussion and detail about the Tsar’s coronation.Filed under Historical Royals, Russian Royals
+This thread provides discussion and detail about the Tsar’s coronation.Filed under Historical Royals, Russia

-Tagged Alix of Hesse and by Rhine, Anniversary, Coronation, Nicholas II.
+Tagged Alix of Hesse and by Rhine, Anniversary, Coronation, Nicholas II of Russia.